 I am a British-New Zealand artist creating portraits and abstract paintings in oils, currently based in the Cotswolds.
 I have painted for as long as I can remember.
-Growing up, I had watercolour lessons with my Gran, who was not actually my Gran but my Stepmother.
-I come from complicated.
+Growing up, I had watercolour lessons with my Gran.
 For this reason I will always consider watercolours to be special even though over the years I have developed a love for oils.
 Painting is incredibly important to me because it makes me feel connected to her still, each day.

 Painting has always been a natural way for me to process and express emotions and ideas that otherwise seem intangible.
 It is a way of bridging the inner and outer world, of giving form to that which seems inexpressive and unspeakable.